bigcommerce/dev-docs/docs/api-docs/partner/create-a-sandbox.md

 # Create a Sandbox Store

-A sandbox store is intended for developing and testing apps.
-It cannot process any transactions.
+Sandbox stores are intended for developing and testing apps.
+They cannot process any live transactions.

 This article walks you through the steps of creating a sandbox store and explains how to open a support case if you encounter any issues.